cagostino/npcsh/README.md

 - `npcsh` is a python-based command-line tool designed to integrate Large Language Models (LLMs) into one's daily workflow by making them available through the command line shell.

-- `npcsh` leverages the power of LLMs to understand your natural language commands and questions, executing tasks, answering queries, and providing relevant information from local files and the web.
+- **Smart Interpreter**: `npcsh` leverages the power of LLMs to understand your natural language commands and questions, executing tasks, answering queries, and providing relevant information from local files and the web.

-- `npcsh` provides macros to accomplish common tasks with LLMs like voice control (`/whisper`), image generation (`/vixynt`), screenshot capture and analysis (`/ots`), one-shot questions (`/sample`), and more.
+- **Macros**: `npcsh` provides macros to accomplish common tasks with LLMs like voice control (`/whisper`), image generation (`/vixynt`), screenshot capture and analysis (`/ots`), one-shot questions (`/sample`), and more.

-- `npcsh` allows users to coordinate agents (i.e. NPCs) to form assembly lines that can reliably accomplish complicated multi-step procedures.
+- **NPC-Driven Interactions**: `npcsh` allows users to coordinate agents (i.e. NPCs) to form assembly lines that can reliably accomplish complicated multi-step procedures.
+Define custom "NPCs" (Non-Player Characters) with specific personalities, directives, and tools.

-## Key Features

-* **Natural Language Interface:** Interact with your system using natural language.  `npcsh` translates your requests into executable commands or provides direct answers.
-* **NPC-Driven Interactions:** Define custom "NPCs" (Non-Player Characters) with specific personalities, directives, and tools.
 This allows for tailored interactions based on the task at hand.
-* **Local File Integration:** Seamlessly access and query information from your local files using Retrieval Augmented Generation (RAG). `npcsh` understands the context of your project.
-* **Web Search Capabilities:**  Don't have the answer locally? `npcsh` can search the web for you and integrate the findings into its responses.

 * **Tool Use:** Define custom tools for your NPCs to use, expanding their capabilities beyond simple commands and questions.
-Tools can be anything from image generation to web searches.
-* **Multiple LLM Providers:** Supports multiple LLM providers, including Ollama, OpenAI, OpenAI-like APIs, and Anthropic, giving you flexibility in choosing the best model for your needs.
-* **Interactive Modes:** Specialized modes for different interaction styles:
-    * **Whisper Mode:**  Use your voice to interact with the LLM.
-    * **Notes Mode:** Quickly jot down notes and store them within the `npcsh` database.
-    * **Data Mode:**  Load, manipulate, and query data from various file formats.
-    * **Spool Mode:** Engage in a continuous conversation with the LLM, maintaining context across multiple turns.
+Some example tools include: image generation, local file search, data analysis, web search, local file search, bash command execution, and more.

-* **Extensible with Python:**  Write your own tools and extend `npcsh`'s functionality using Python.
+* **Extensible with Python:**  Write your own tools and extend `npcsh`'s functionality using Python or use our functionis to simplify interactions with LLMs in your projects.

+* **Bash Wrapper:** Execute bash commands directly without leaving the shell.
+Use your favorite command-line tools like VIM, Emacs, ipython, sqlite3, git, and more without leaving the shell!

 ## Installation